atlassian/react-beautiful-dnd/docs/guides/preset-styles.md

 **Styles applied using the `data-react-beautiful-dnd-drag-handle` attribute**

-We apply the grab cursor to all drag handles except the drag handle for the dropping `Draggable`.
-At this point the user is able to drag other `Draggable`'s if they like.
+We apply the grab cursor to all drag handles except the drag handle for the dropping `<Draggable />`.
+At this point the user is able to drag other `<Draggable />`'s if they like.

 ```css
 cursor: grab;